learn-co-curriculum/curriculum-team/casual_contrib.md

 Thanks for even considering giving a moment of your precious time.

+***The following applies to FSWD Program only***.
+For DS procedures visit their [wiki][dswiki]

 ## Baseline

 Many requests take the form of "Can I make a change?" or "Can I update something?"
-The answer is YES.
-How well and quickly we can integrate these challenges is a major question for the road ahead.
+The answer is YES, although we ask you to **not** do so directly.

+## When Do You Review the JIRA Queue?

+We are monitoriing this daily.

+## I Found a Typo, Spelling Mistake, etc. AKA "Tiny Stuff."
+Can I Fix and Commit Directly?

+Please don't.
+Submit a [JIRA issue][jira].

 ## I Want To Update a Lesson Or Lab **in Full Stack Web Development ("Software Engineering" or "FSWD")

-***The following applies to FSWD Program only***.
-For DS procedures visit their [wiki][dswiki]

-We call these "targeted fixes" ("it's a small thing...") or "repository fixes" ("the flow or explanation are off in this repo" or "this dependency is broken and the lab won't run").
+**EXAMPLES**: Confusing wording, improperly formatted Markdown, inconsistent styling or wording between multiple lessons, a `solution` branch that use ridiculously advanced content to where the learner is, NPM or RubyGems dependencies breakage

+We call these "repository fixes."
+We appreciate help in doing these types of updates.
+The best way to help us is to create a PR with the change and then notify us about it via a [JIRA issue][jira].

 1. Read the [style guide](./style_guide.md)
-2. Document the problem in the Learn.Co **Curriculum** respository.
-Example: `http://github.com/learn-co-curriculum/lesson-with-issue`.
-You only need to do one of the following:
+2. If a code fix in a PR would be sufficient, create the PR in the Learn.Co **Curriculum** repository.
+Example: `http://github.com/learn-co-curriculum/lesson-with-issue` in which you describe the problem.
-  - Create a pull request with your change (if you can fix it) and include what problem is being fixed **OR**
-  - Create an issue that reports the problem.
+3. If you are unable to create a PR that addresses your concern, you can, as an alternative, create an issue that describes the problem in the `http://github.com/learn-co-curriculum/lesson-with-issue`
 3. **ALSO** Please add a `#staff` at the end of your PR or Issue.
-4. Submit a [JIRA issue][jira] with a link to your Issue / PR.
+4. Submit a [JIRA issue][jira] with a link to your Issue / PR so that we can benefit from your research.

-We review the JIRA board as the issues come in.

 ## I Want To Change The Way We Teach a Topic (order)